abdur-im/data-analysis-projects/Covid_Mitigation_Measures/README.md

 ## Description

-This project aims to analyze the impact of various COVID-19 mitigation strategies on the trend of cases and deaths across different countries and regions.
-By examining specific mitigation strategies' correlation with growth rates of cases and deaths, we strive to understand the strategies' effectiveness in controlling the virus spread during the initial stages of the pandemic.
+This project aims to analyze the impact of various COVID-19 mitigation strategies on the trend of cases and deaths across different countries and regions during the initial stages of the pandemic.
+By examining specific mitigation strategies' correlation with growth rates of cases and deaths, we strive to understand the strategies' effectiveness in controlling the virus spread.

 ## Tools & Technologies